 - A bandage is applied to the operative site.
-Keep this on for 5 days after the surgery.
-If showering, cover your leg with a plastic bag/tape to keep dressing dry during this time. - It is normal for there to be drainage and for the dressing/ACE wrap to become blood tinged.
-If this occurs, reinforce with additional dressing. - Remove the dressing after the fifth postoperative day.
+Keep this on for 72 hours after the surgery. - It is normal for there to be drainage and for the dressing/ACE wrap to become blood tinged.
+If this occurs, reinforce with additional dressing. - Remove the dressing after the third postoperative day.
 It is still normal for there to be some drainage.
-Apply steri-strips or band-aids to the incision sites and wrap with the ace wrap. - You may get the incisions wet after the dressing is removed (day 5).
+Apply steri-strips or band-aids to the incision sites. - No showers until after the dressing is removed.
 Running water only.
-No soaking in baths or hot tubs!
-Cover incisions with bandaids, change daily. - Sometimes small incisions are made that do not require suture closure.
-Please do not be alarmed by this.
+No baths or hot tubs! - Sometimes small incisions are made that do not require suture closure.